Scott Wilson – Non-Traditional Endowment Investing – [Invest Like the Best, EP.297]

 For the full show notes, transcript, and links to mentioned content, check out the episode page here.

 This episode is brought to you by Tegus.
 Tegus streamlines the investment research process so you can get up to speed and find answers to critical questions on companies faster and more efficiently.
 The Tegus platform surfaces the hard-to-get qualitative insights, gives instant access to critical public financial data through BamSEC, and helps you set up customized expert calls.
 It’s all done on a single, modern Saas platform that offers 360-degree insight into any public or private company.
-I’ve been so impressed by the platform that my firm, Positive Sum, recently made an investment in Tegus.
-We did so because we feel that Tegus will be the gold standard platform for investing research for decades to come.
 As a listener, you can take Tegus for a free test drive by visiting tegus.co/patrick.
 And until 2023 every Tegus license comes with complimentary access to BamSec by Tegus.

 Today’s episode is brought to you by Brex.
 Brex is the integrated financial platform trusted by the world’s most innovative entrepreneurs and fastest-growing companies.
 With Brex, you can move money fast for instant impact with high-limit corporate cards, payments, venture debt, and spend management software all in one place.
 Ready to accelerate your business?
 Learn more at brex.com/best.